MNADITYA05/WEAVE/README.md

 **Weave v5** is a browser-based EDA suite with a real simulation backend — covering the complete schematic ↔ netlist ↔ waveform loop in three integrated tabs.

 1. **Tab 1 — Netlist → Schematic** — Paste any SPICE netlist; Weave resolves standard library references automatically, parses the netlist, classifies topology, runs an ELK.js auto-layout, and renders a downloadable LTspice `.asc` schematic.
 Missing `.lib` files are surfaced with an upload prompt.
-2. **Tab 2 — Schematic Editor** — Interactive SVG canvas: place components from a searchable palette, draw wires, add net labels and SPICE directives, rotate/mirror, undo/redo, run ERC, and export SPICE netlist, `.asc`, SVG, or PNG.
+2. **Tab 2 — Schematic Editor** — Interactive canvas: place components from a searchable palette, draw wires, add net labels and SPICE directives, rotate/mirror, undo/redo, run ERC, and export SPICE netlist, `.asc`, SVG, or PNG.
 Sends the netlist directly to Tab 3.
 3. **Tab 3 — SPICE Simulator** — Paste or receive a netlist, configure transient / AC / DC / operating point / noise / transfer function / parameter sweep simulations, run it against a FastAPI + ngspice backend, and view live multi-trace waveforms with zoom, pan, and probe toggle.

 ---